MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/learn-common-operators.md

 title: 'Tutorial: Learn common Kusto Query Language operators'
-description: This tutorial describes how to write queries using common operators in the Kusto Query Language to meet common query needs. ms.topic: tutorial ms.date: 01/18/2023
+description: This tutorial describes how to write queries using common operators in the Kusto Query Language to meet common query needs. ms.topic: tutorial ms.date: 03/06/2023
 ---

 # Tutorial: Learn common operators

-[Kusto Query Language (KQL)](../index.md) is used to write queries in [Azure Data Explorer](https://dataexplorer.azure.com/), [Azure Monitor Log Analytics](https://azure.microsoft.com/products/monitor/#overview), and [Azure Sentinel](https://azure.microsoft.com/products/microsoft-sentinel/).
+[Kusto Query Language (KQL)](../index.md) is used to write queries in [Azure Data Explorer](https://dataexplorer.azure.com/), [Azure Monitor Log Analytics](https://azure.microsoft.com/products/monitor/#overview), [Azure Sentinel](https://azure.microsoft.com/products/microsoft-sentinel/), and more.
 This tutorial is an introduction to the essential KQL operators used to access and analyze your data.

 In this tutorial, you'll learn how to: